Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 Mar 22nd 2025 v1.76

-- New High Elf Player's Guide support, including Yenlui/Talents and skills for HE career's.
+- New High Elf Player's Guide support, including Yenlui and Talents for HE career's.
 - New Sword-dancing casting support, adds new spellbook page for Sword-dancing spells.
 And added to Quick Cast menu.
 - New High Magic (Qhaysh) added to list of Arcane Magic types, and channeling.
 And added to Quick Cast menu.
 - Simple Yenlui implementation for records only.